dropfra-me/nimewf/README.md

 ## Docs & Building
 - Build docs: `nim doc src/nimewf.nim`
 - Compilation notes and CI tips: see `docs/BUILDING.md` and `docs/LINKING.md`.
+- Windows/static and streaming design notes: see `docs/PORTABILITY.md`.

 ## Design Principles
 - Keep it simple: minimal, focused API that does exactly what it needs.